-This recipe simplifies the process a little by starting the tails on the grill grates to sear the meat, then placing the lobster shell-side down into the coals to finish cooking.
+This recipe can be made entirely on the grill grates, but we recommend our simplified technique over charcoal for best results.
+Star the tails by searing the meat, then placing the lobster shell-side down into the coals to finish cooking.
 The beautifully grilled tails are topped with a compound butter featuring the bright flavors of grapefruit, ginger and pink peppercorns.

 - 8 tablespoons unsalted butter at room temperature

 - 1 teaspoon freshly grated pink grapefruit zest

 - 1 teaspoon cracked pink peppercorns

 - 1/2 teaspoon Maldon sea salt, or other flaky finishing salt

 - 4 lobster tails, 8 to 10 ounces each

 - Extra virgin olive oil